stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 The possible sub-classes are:
     :py:class:`DataFile`
-         Tagged Data Interchange Format 1.5 -- the default format produced by the LabVIEW measurement rigs
+        Tagged Data Interchange Format 1.5 -- the default format produced by the LabVIEW measurement rigs in the CM Physics group in Leeds
     :py:class:`Stoner.FileFormats.VSMFile`
         The text files produced by the group's Oxford Instruments VSM :py:class:`Stoner.FileFormats.BigBlueFile`